-Deep Purple's collapse surely made for one of the most spectacular of the '70s.
-Band members were scattered to the four winds, amid their all-too public split in the Spring of 1976.
+Deep Purple's collapse was one of the most spectacular of the '70s.
+Band members were scattered to the four winds, amid their all-too public split in the spring of 1976.
 Founding guitarist Ritchie Blackmore had actually quit one year prior, and was already off and running with the successful new venture Rainbow, but the majority of the band would need years to recover, emotionally and professionally.

 By April 1978, the now road-tested Whitesnake was prepared to release their first batch of songs via the Snakebite EP.
 That was followed just a few months later by the long-playing debut Trouble, which featuring newly recruited Deep Purple keyboardist Jon Lord.
 Combined, these projects served to officially launch the second act of Coverdale's remarkable career in rock.

-Following extensive success in Europe and the Far East, there followed yet another act involving a more bombastic hard-rock style, prettier band members, models humping automobiles and lots of peroxide -- all of which, with an assist from MTV, helped pave the way for Whitesnake’s belated conquering of America.
-That journey started here.
+After extensive success in Europe and the Far East, there followed yet another act involving a more bombastic hard-rock style, prettier band members, models humping automobiles and lots of peroxide.
+All of that, with an assist from MTV, helped pave the way for Whitesnake’s belated conquering of America, a journey which started right here.

 Whitesnake Video Star Tawny Kitaen's Rock ‘n’ Roll History